ElektroStudios/XML-Doc-and-Snippet-Tool-for-VS2026/README.md

 # Snippet Tool for Visual Studio 2026

-### XML Documentation and Snippet Generation Tool.
+### XML Documentation and Code Snippet Toolkit for Visual Studio.

 ------------------